melvincabatuan/HelloC/README.md

 # Basic C/Cpp Coding

-This is a collection of Simple C/C++ programs for the purpose of basic programming introduction.
+This is a collection of Simple C programs for the purpose of basic programming introduction.
                                                                                          -mkc

 $ gcc filename.c -o filename

  OR

-$ g++ filename.cpp -o filename
+$ clang filename.c -o filename

 ## Q-and-A's